 Most deck cleaner is now water based but it’s generally very harmful in to all ponds and children so picking a dry day so it doesn’t run into ponds or rivers is a must.
 Given the changing rules on health and safety, the formulas have now had to be brought inline with strict regulation.
 This is a story of two halves though, from an environmental and health perspective it’s much safer, from an actual cleaning perspective it’s much less effective, a bit like the substitute Creocote for Creosote if you’ve ever used a stain on your wood shed 😀

 Now here’s where it gets a little more complicated.
-Some deck cleaners are designed to remove Algae and moss only like the quality Smartseal Deck Cleaner.
-Some are designed to remove the organic matter plus the dirt and grease like the CUPRNOL 5083456 Decking Cleaner.
+Some deck cleaners are designed to remove dirt, Algae, and black spot like the quality Smartseal Deck Cleaner whereas the Everbuild EVBFUN5 404 Fast Powerful Fungicidal Wash is more aimed at the biological problem.
 So when you’re selecting a decking cleaner be sure to know what you’re trying to remove and then check it’s suitable to do so.
 Most of the negative reviews I see are a case of misunderstanding the ability of the deck cleaner they’ve purchased.

-Picking the right deck cleaner for you will come down to how bad your Algae and moss coverage is, how ling since the last clean, the timber it’s constructed from (normally Red Wood or similar), and how much exposure to sunlight you have.
+Picking the right deck cleaner for you will come down to how bad your Algae and moss coverage is, how long since the last cleaned the deck, the timber it’s constructed from (normally Red Wood), and how much exposure to sunlight you have.
 A deck that doesn’t dry out always is the first to get hit with Algae and mould!
-So for example, if you had all of the problem listed here, I’m probably going to point you toward the CUPRNOL 5083456 Decking Cleaner as that is seriously strong stuff but does have it’s pitfalls being so strong!
-So rather than take pot shots, let’s review each deck cleaner individually and find the right one for you:
+So for example, if you had all of the problem listed here, I’m probably going to point you toward the Smartseal Deck Cleaner as that is seriously strong stuff but does have it’s pitfalls being so strong!

 How to actually use the best deck cleaner to make my decking perfectly clean?